+ Development Process

 Electronic Design: Bartek Kłusek

-This project, with its multiple phases, transforms the 2016 United States Presidential Election Twitter data into a large-scale installation to probe the question of how artificial intelligence via the ways of social media assumes form and transforms the shaping of the future of a nation.
+“What Does the Bot Say to the Human,” with its multiple phases, transforms the 2016 United States Presidential Election Twitter data into a large-scale installation to probe the question of how artificial intelligence (AI) via social media assumes form and transforms the shaping of the future of a nation.
 By mapping election data into flickering lights, clicking sounds, and the exchange of fluid between IV bags, the installation recounts Twitter election-related activities from February 2016 through the election date of November 8, 2016.
-By identifying major Twitter influencers in this period, uncovering propagation patterns in the AI-enabled Twitter landscape, and differentiating human tweets from robotic (Twitter bot) tweets, the installation exposes the inner mechanisms of a world where true human activity and artificially intelligent automation mutually influence each other and propagate inseparably as a combined force.
+By identifying major Twitter influencers in this period, uncovering propagation patterns in the AI-enabled Twitter landscape, and differentiating human tweets from robotic (Twitterbot) tweets, the installation exposes the inner mechanisms of a world where true human activity and AI automatons mutually influence each other and propagate as a combined force.
 The installation allows the examination of machine world infiltration that shifted the generative entropic propagation of campaign messaging on social media and provides a physical space for contemplating the significant challenges social media pose in our understanding of the social fabric and the radical transformation of the ways in which we now relate to each other.

 The goal of the installation was to accurately communicate the story of pro-Trump sentiment propagated on Twitter during the 2016 U.S. Presidential Election.
-The artwork aims to engage the public in critical social dialogue to examine the significance of artificial intelligence now plays in the relationship between contemporary American life, democracy, politics, and social interactions.
+The artwork aims to engage the public in critical social dialogue to examine the significant role artificial intelligence now plays in contemporary American life, democracy, politics, and social interactions.

-Designed for the installation to adapt to various different cultural and public settings, this work integrates art, design, data science and engineering to make visible empathetic relationship between people in the presence of technology.
-Beyond conventional methods of data visualization, this work uses methods of provocation, historically found in the creative arts disciplines, to invite the public to come in close contact with complex patterns in big data to promote the rethinking of our present-day human experience.
+Designed for the installation to adapt to various different cultural and public settings, this work integrates art, design, data science, and engineering to make visible empathetic relationships between people in the presence of technology.
+Beyond conventional methods of data visualization, this work uses methods of provocation, historically found in the creative arts disciplines, to invite the public to come in close contact with complex patterns in big data and to promote a re-examination of our present-day human experience.